F-SOCIETY-12/SHOPPING-CART/README.md

 This is a shopping webiste made by me.it works like any other shopping website like Amazon,flipkart.
-The Technologies i used in this project- for frontend - HTML 5,CSS,BOOTSTRAP 4.4.1,Some custom modules for backend - JS,EXPRESS JS,JQUERY 3.5.1,AJAX , ,NODE JS FRAMEWORk,HANDLEBARS HBS
+The Technologies i used in this project- for frontend - HTML 5,CSS,BOOTSTRAP 4.4.1,Some custom modules. for backend - JS,EXPRESS JS,JQUERY 3.5.1,AJAX , ,NODE JS FRAMEWORk,HANDLEBARS HBS.
+for DATABASE - SEQUELIZE ORM,MYSQL2!

 ![Screenshot (11)](https://user-images.githubusercontent.com/61931894/113510122-d8264b80-9576-11eb-9496-a321bb902e3a.png)